Bukit Timah Railway Station

 • Bukit Timah

-From Hindhede Drive
+From: Hindhede Drive

-The 45-metre-long steel bridge first opened in 1932, and together with Upper Bukit Timah Truss Bridge, it was gazetted for conservation in 2015.
+The 45-metre-long steel bridge first opened in 1932, and together with the Upper Bukit Timah Truss Bridge, it was gazetted for conservation in 2015.
 The Bukit Timah Truss Bridge is the only Baltimore truss bridge in Singapore, and similar to the Pratt truss, it has additional bracing in the lower section of the truss.

 Both truss bridges have been restored, refurbished, and reopened with new safety features installed.
-A good thing too as it’s also one of the most popular spots for taking photos and catching the stunning sunset or sunrise.
+A good thing too, as it’s also one of the most popular spots for taking photos and catching the stunning sunset or sunrise.

 Advertising